-In general, passengers should arrive at the airport at least two (2) hours before a domestic flight and three (3) hours before an international flight to allow enough time to check-in and to process through pre-board security screening.
-However, these are estimates only, and times vary depending on where you’re traveling and what airline you are traveling with.
-Therefore, please contact your airline directly for check-in time allowances and procedures.
+We recommend that passengers arrive at the airport at least two (2) hours before a domestic flight and three (3) hours before an international flight.
+This will give you enough time to check-in and to go through pre-boarding security screening.
+Times vary depending on your destination and what airline you are travelling with.
+Please contact your airline directly for check-in time allowances and procedures.

+Yes.
 For items left on board an aircraft or for lost luggage, please contact your airline directly.
-Items found inside or outside the airport terminal building are turned into the Lost and Found and you can contact Airport Security at 709-635-5543.
-If you believe you have lost an item in the airport or you have found an item that you believe someone has lost in the airport, please contact Airport Security.
+Items found inside or outside the Airport Terminal are turned into the Lost and Found with Airport Security at (709) 635-5543.
+If you believe you have lost an item in the airport or you have found an item that you believe someone has lost, please contact Airport Security.

-If traveling within Canada, each passenger appearing to be 18 years of age or older, must have at least one government issued photo ID, such as a valid driver’s license, where the name on the piece of identification must match the name on the ticket.
-If traveling outside of Canada, each passenger is required to have a valid passport.
+If you’re travelling within Canada, each passenger appearing to be 18 years of age or older must have at least one government issued photo ID, such as a valid driver’s license.
+The name on the piece of identification must match the name on the ticket.
+If you’re travelling outside of Canada, each passenger is required to have a valid passport.

 Yes, Main Street Medical Clinic offers testing by appointment and for a fee.
 To arrange a test, please call 709-990-1418 or email firstname.lastname@example.org